Kavindi95/openemail-composer/README.md

-# Openemail - Open Source Email and Collaboration Server in dockers
+# Openemail - A Multi Containe,  Open Source Email and Collaboration Server

 ## Information and documentation